thaiquangphat/airport_management/README.md

     - Add Add and Edit for Flight
     - Flight can now choose actual arrival and departure time, Unassigned flights don't have AAT and ADT, On Air flights don't have AAT, Landed flights have all four.
     - AAT, ADT, EAT, EDT are able to select date and time.
+- [07/04/24]
+    - Add ddl code to GitHub for convenient sharing
+    - Update view of Airport, Airline, Owner, Model
+    - Model still not add or edit
+    - Just View, Not check update delete on that view